Urlandi/prefgen/README.md

 - ckpr.tcl - make prefix list from ASnum or AS-SET
 - ckas.tcl - expand AS-SET to ASnum list

-All incoming data are reading from stdin.
-Result is fetching from RIPE DB route objects by origin field.
+All incoming data are reading from <i>stdin</i>.
+Result is fetching from [RIPE DB](https://apps.db.ripe.net/search/query.html?searchtext=) route objects by origin field.
 Needing the <b>whois</b> utility.

-For aggregate prefixes may use an utility in [bgptablehole](https://github.com/Urlandi/bgptablehole)
+For aggregate prefixes may use an utility in [bgptablehole](https://github.com/Urlandi/bgptablehole).

 For example: